ARMmbed/mbed-os/TESTS/netsocket/README.md

 **Expected result:**

-All operations shall return NSAPI_ERROR_OK and IP address.
+All operations shall return `NSAPI_ERROR_OK` and IP address.

 ### ASYNCHRONOUS_DNS_CANCEL

 **Description:**

 Verify that asynchronous DNS query cancel works correctly.
 Call `NetworkInterface::gethostbyname_async()` in a row 6 times with a different host names.
 Cache shall contain 3 host names used in requests.
-This can be achieved e.g. by running test "Asynchronous DNS non-asynchronous and asynchronous" before this test and using same host names in this run.
-For each request that was given an unique id, call cancel.
-Verify that callback is not called for cancelled requests.
+This can be achieved e.g. by running test "Asynchronous DNS synchronous and asynchronous" before this test and using same host names in this run.
+For each request that was given an unique ID, call cancel.
+Verify that callback is not called for canceled requests.

 **Preconditions:**

-1. Network interface is initialised.
+1. Network interface is initialized.
 2. Network connection is up.

 **Test steps:**

 1. Call `gethostbyname_async()` in a row 6 times with a different host names.
 Cache shall contain in maximum 3 host names used in requests.
-2. Call `gethostbyname_async_cancel()` for each request that was given an unique id.
+2. Call `gethostbyname_async_cancel()` for each request that was given an unique ID.
-3. Verify that for cancelled requests, callback is not called.
+3. Verify that for canceled requests, callback is not called.
-4. Verify that for other request, callback is called.
+4. Verify that for other requests, callback is called.

 **Expected result:**

-Callback shall be called only for requests that were not cancelled.
+Callback shall be called only for requests that were not canceled.

 ### ASYNCHRONOUS_DNS_EXTERNAL_EVENT_QUEUE